 You may not have to wait until new ARVs are approved before you can use them.
-It may be possible to join a clinical trial (see fact sheet 105) of a new ARV in development.
+It may be possible to join a clinical trial (see Fact Sheet 105) of a new ARV in development.
 Some new ARVs become available through an expanded access program long before they are approved.

 Remember that you want to be able to combine a new ARV with at least one other active ARV.
-You should review clinical trials carefully with your health care provider so that you will be sure to get at least two active ARVs in the trial.
+You should review clinical trials carefully with your health care provider to be sure that you will get at least two active ARVs in the trial.

 In some trials it is possible to get assigned to an arm of the study in which you do not receive the new ARV.
 More information on clinical trials is available here: http://www.clinicaltrials.gov/

 The best option for people who need salvage therapy is to use an ARV in a new drug class (see Fact Sheet 401) along with one or more other active ARVs.
 Your virus is less likely to have resistance to an ARV from a new class of drugs.